Making Tax Digital: 8 common myths busted

 Myth 6.
 Making Tax Digital means I’ll need to keep extra records

 Myth 7.
-Digital record keeping is going to be a huge hassle
+Digital record-keeping is going to be a huge hassle

-In FreeAgent’s 2017 survey of small business owners, customers reported that switching to FreeAgent’s accounting software saved them a day a month on average, compared to their previous bookkeeping method.
+It might take a bit of time to get used to new software, but when you do you’ll reap the rewards.
+In FreeAgent’s 2020 survey of small business owners, customers reported that switching to FreeAgent’s accounting software saved them seven and a half hours a month on average, compared to their previous bookkeeping method.

-It might take a little bit of time to get used to new software but when you do you’ll reap the rewards.
-Being able to see your tax liabilities build up over time prevents any nasty last-minute surprises, while many of the other time-consuming parts of daily business admin, such as chasing unpaid invoices, are automated.
-FreeAgent also currently enables sole traders and limited company directors to fill and file their Self Assessment tax return directly to HMRC from the software.
+Being able to see your tax liabilities build up over time in FreeAgent helps to give you a clear picture of your business finances, while the software automates time-consuming daily admin such as sending late-payment reminders.
+FreeAgent also enables sole traders and limited company directors to complete their Self Assessment tax return and then file it directly to HMRC from the software.

 Myth 8.
 Switching to digital accounting is going to be incredibly stressful

 HMRC’s research has shown that for many businesses, the transition to MTD for VAT has been easier than expected.
 One business owner quoted in HMRC's 2020 report said: “Initially [it’s] a little overwhelming but [after] the first month or two, you suddenly realise that the process is so simple.”